 flourish is best taken on an empty stomach when stomach acid is lower (higher pH). flourish may also be taken after a meal when food and beverage has diluted the stomach acid.
 These are the most favorable conditions in which to take flourish.
 However, flourish can safely be consumed any time of the day.

 For increased longevity, flourish is best stored in the refrigerator.
 Storing in the refrigerator also helps tame the natural flavor.
 For travel purposes or convenience of daily dosing, a bottle can be kept at room temperature for up to four weeks.
+We do recommend to consume the product within 3 months of opening.
 Do not expose to temperatures over 100 degrees; temps of 100 degrees will activate the bacteria’s “growth phase” where they become extremely active and will consume all of their food source quickly, ultimately decreasing shelf life.
 Temperatures of 140 degrees will start to kill the bacteria.
 Do not freeze the bacteria; the expanding nature of water will damage the bacteria cells.
 As living organisms, the bacteria cells are similar to human cells in that they are affected by temperature extremes.

 Yes. flourish has been safely used in many children of various ages.
 Probiotics are naturally occurring gut bacteria that need to be present in the human gut.
 Many cultures consume their beneficial bacteria daily as part of their normal diet.
 Probiotic supplements are designed to augment and support this natural gut environment, especially in populations where intake of fermented food is low.